msaud30/Data-Analytics/README.md

 - **Destroy**: Remove data from storage and delete any shared copies of the data.
     - _Should they ever dispose of any data?
 If so, when and how?_
 ---

+## Data Analysis Phase vs Data Lifecycle
+- The **data analysis** involves following a process to analyze data; **data life cycle** deals with the stages that data goes through during its useful life.

 ## Data Lifecycle examples:
 **U.S. Fish and Wildlife Service:**